PelionIoT/hurricane-electric-IPv6-tunnel/README.md

 How to setup Hurricane Electric for IPv6/IPv4 tunnel on Raspberry Pi:
 =====================================================================

 Note: This document is a ***basic tutorial only***, for detailed instructions/troubleshooting, please get in touch on GitHub.
 We are happy to receive your PR's.

 A major requirement for this setup to be operational is to have a public static IP address for your chosen backhaul network.

 Purpose of the tunnel broker:
 -----------------------------

 **The problem:** For 6LoWPAN / Thread networks to be operational with public web services, a requirement is the availability of IPv6 backhaul networks to internet.
 However, due to the slow deployment and adoption of the IPv6 addresses, many ISP are not able to provide native IPv6 support, and hence limiting the possibility of connecting 6LoWPAN based devices directly to internet.

-**One Solution:** Use a tunnel broker to encapsulate IPv4 traffic into IPv6 and vice-versa.
+**One Solution:** Use a tunnel broker to encapsulate IPv4 traffic into IPv6.

 **This setup uses the following model:**
 <p align="center">
 	<img src="./media/image1.png" width="717" height="192" />
 </p>

 The proposed setup uses a USB modem and a cellular backhaul with a fixed and public IPv4 address provided by the ISP.
 This is required to allow incoming traffic from the HE tunnel broker to reach the IPv6 devices.

 A sample setup looks like the below: